 What if we (i.e. parents, family members, educators and the community) could do more to support or instill self-care strategies to assist with suicide prevention?

-Suicide prevention : What does this look like and how can we all help?
+Prevention of Youth Suicide: What does this look like and how can we all help?

-Community is very important - as a part of the COVID experience (for want of a better description) we have grappled with the loss of sense of community and for some, have even disconnected socially.
+Community is very important - as a part of the COVID experience (for want of a better description) we grappled with the loss of sense of community and for some, even disconnected socially.

 We asked Meghan Kurts: Resilience and Recovery specialist/Mental Health program facilitator for some insights.